Reference: Advanced question syntax

 Only use the Treat Data as type option with comparison operators, such as Free Memory greater than 300, as shown in the example.

 The following example specifies the Max Age option.
 The syntax is sensor?maxAge=value.
-When specifying maxAge in the Ask a Question field, specify a number of seconds.
+When specifying maxAge in the Explore Data field, specify a number of seconds.

 The following example specifies the Ignore Case option.
 The syntax is sensor?ignoreCase=value.
 0 means match case and 1 means ignore case.